 All other interfund transactions, except quasi-external transactions and reimbursements, are reported as transfers.
 Nonrecurring or non-routine permanent transfers of equity are reported as residual equity transfers.
-There were no interfund transfers made during the 2023-24 fiscal year, however, the District had an interfund receivable/payable of \$168,403 at June 30, 2024, which resulted in a 2024-25 interfund transfer to eliminate the receivable/payable balances. (see Note 3).
+All other interfund transfers are reported as operating transfers.
+There were no interfund transfers made during the 2023-24 fiscal year.